ktjkc/reflextrust/README.md

 > Context-aware modulation + trust-informed response control.

 But we’re already dreaming bigger.
-In Phase 2 — internally called **Trust-Reflexion** — STRATA aims to support:
+In Phase 2 (codenamed **Trust-Reflexion**)  will explore **self-aware modulation**, letting models track and revise their own behavioral logic:
 - **Self-awareness cycles**
 - **Behavioral memory**
 - **Reflective response patterns**

 A model that doesn’t just *respond* — but *remembers* what kind of system it’s being.

+Explore the full framework and see how trust-aware behavior makes LLMs feel *less like machines — and more like mirrors*.

 ---